Giving up parental allowance days for the benefit of someone else | Our Services | KelaSkip to content

 Paavo thus has a total of 210 working days of parental allowance to take out.

-You can turn over parental allowance days to another person
+How to turn over parental allowance days

 Withdrawing a decision to turn over parental allowance days